Subic, Zambales: History

+Spanish colonial era

 In 1572, Juan de Salcedo, the Mexico-born Spanish conquistador and grandson of Miguel Lopez de Legazpi, founded Zambales during his exploration of northern Luzon.
 Subic was founded in late 1607 by Augustinian friars headed by Rev. Fr.
 Rodrigo de San Miguel, and the natives in Subic were Christianized under Spanish rule.

-Spanish period

-In September 1762, the British invaded the Philippines and took over the Spanish main naval base in Manila Bay.
-This prompted the Spanish military to scout for the next promising naval station.
-The expedition returned with the good news for the naval command - a natural bounty and deep waters at Subic Bay.
-King Alfonso XII issued a decree in 1884 that declared Subic as "a naval port and the property appertaining there to set aside for naval purposes."
+In 1884 that declared Subic as "a naval port and the property appertaining there to set aside for naval purposes."
 Construction of an arsenal and ship repair yard ensued March 8 the following year, as ordered by the new settlers' Naval Commission.
+During the Philippine Revolution, a fleet led by the Cuban-Filipino Admiral Vicente Catalan seized the naval base at Subic from the Spanish for the First Philippine Republic.
 Subic Bay's potential as naval station was realized by the Americans.
 Commodore George Dewey and his men engaged in a battle that destroyed the Spanish Army in 1898, and the Americans took over Subic Bay on December 10, 1899.